dmccreary/dmccreary/docs/recommendations.md

 I had the pleasure of working with Dan at Thrivent Financial on the PACE program.
 The original project I was to work on was put on hold and so I had the opportunity to work with Dan on a Metadata Registry he was creating with XForms and XQuery.
 I had not worked with those technologies before and he spent a lot of time with me training me.
 He was an extremely good mentor and very patient with me as I learned more.
 Dan's knowledge of metadata, xml, OLAP cubes, and services is extremely impressive.
 He is one of the most knowledgeable architects I've ever had the opportunity to work with in my career.
 I would highly recommend him!
 I hope I have the opportunity to work with him again in the future!

-## Integrity Solutions

-#### Pete Clark

-* Director of Engineering at CrowdStrike
-* July 24, 2005
-* Pete reported directly to Dan

-At Integrity Solutions, Dan was a visionary, building the company from the group of 7 co-founders to over 70 people.

-#### Craig Laurent

-* Software Solution Provider
-* November 12, 2014
-* Dan was senior to Craig but didn't manage Craig directly

-Dan is the rare person who is both a good Technologist and a good manager.
-I worked at a company where he was President, he took time out of his busy day to connect with me and provide me unique and effective training.
-Dan has very good architectural and design skills; and he continues to learn and improve.

-#### Jack Nutting

-* CTO at Shortcut Sweden
-* January 13, 2009
-* Dan was senior to Jack but didn't manage Jack directly

-At Integrity Solutions, I worked among the best and brightest minds I've ever worked with, and Dan was integral in building that team.
-His broad knowledge base and clear technical vision gave the company a clear direction forward and served as a set of selection criteria for potential recruits during a period of major growth; During my 3 years there we went from under 10 people to approximately 50.
-Some of us used to joke that Dan would hire anybody who came into his office, but the flip-side of the joke was that Dan seemed to truly have a knack for pre-selecting people who would do a great job for the company; the slouches never made it to his office!

-#### Loren Cahlander

-* Digital Transformation, Data Architecture, Big data, NoSQL, Analytics & Cloud Computing
-* November 22, 2008
-* Dan was senior to Loren but didn't manage Loren directly

-Dan was always able to get the best out of the people who reported to him by his leadership skills.
-I hope to have opportunities to work with Dan in the future.

-#### Chris Kottom

-* CTO at Rewardful, author of The Minitest Cookbook, nights and weekends on HuddleUp.dev
-* November 10, 2008
-* Dan was senior to Chris but didn't manage Chris directly

-Dan has a greater capacity for sharing his vision and enthusiasm for technology than anyone I've ever known.
-It was his lecture before my object-oriented programming course in college that sealed the deal on my career in tech, and as my boss and mentor in my first job after college, he provided encouragement and direction as I first began exploring ways of solving technical problems.
-Any success I've had in my career can be attributed largely to the experiences I had working with him and the other outstandingly smart people at Integrity Solutions, and I'll always be grateful for that opportunity.

-## NeXT Computer

-#### Ralph Foy

-* Sr Manager Software Engineering
-* October 29, 2008
-* Ralph worked with Dan but they were at different companies

-Dan left mighty big shoes to fill when I started at NeXT.
-The company he founded was a valuable partner for both NeXT and a company I later worked with, Gage.
-Dan has the gift of deep technical insight into issues.
-At a time when it seemed that quick-and-dirty, superficial "solutions" were the fashion, he was a steadfast proponent of quality design--solutions with integrity, to be true to the name of the company he founded.

 ## Consulting

 ### Minnesota Department of Revenue